Niyaz-Mohamed/Niyaz-Mohamed/README.md

 # Hi, I’m @Niyaz-Mohamed
-- 👀 I’m interested in learning to code and developing my skills
+- I’m interested in learning more and developing my skills
-- 🌱 I’m currently learning Flutter and Flask!
+- I’m currently learning Flutter and Flask! 🌱